Facepunch/chippy-docs/docs/tutorials/pattern.md

 ```
 `patternTime` simply tracks how long this pattern has been running for.

-!!! tip
+!!! info
-	The 'f's after the numbers denote them as floating-point numbers instead of integers, since `rotationSpeed` is itself a float, but don't worry about it too much.
+	The 'f's after the numbers denote them as floating-point numbers instead of integers.

 ### Aiming